B2B Web Design: Stellar Website Design Examples

 But Asana’s B2B web design does one thing well.
 Animated graphics.

 You know when you’re trying to learn how to use a new site, and you spend ten minutes on YouTube mesmerized as a phantom cursor takes you on a tour through the whole website?

 Anyway, this is kind of what Asana’s website does for you.

-As you keep scrolling, you’ll come to a video where you can more fully watch Asana in action.
+As you keep scrolling, you’ll come to a video where you can watch Asana more fully in action.

 No YouTube search is necessary.

 There is a single sentence about the boards in Asana where you can create tasks.
-The graphic accompanying this shows one of these tasks being moved from the “In Progress” column to the “Done” column.
+The graphic shows one of these tasks being moved from the “In Progress” column to the “Done” column.

 Look.
 You’ll see why this is cool.